 Orlando weather can be unpredictable, and if you are not prepared can ruin the enjoyment of your vacation.
 Read our top Orlando Weather Tips.

 If it rains when you are in the park, you can buy a poncho.
 However, they are costly.

 Online access is essential in Walt Disney World.
 We have even previously named it our Number 1 Walt Disney World Tip.

 Unfortunately, this might be unavoidable, but try to avoid major holidays.
 As park capacity returns to normal, except holidays to become capacity crowds.

 10 Get to the park early

-Get to the park for opening.
-Lines will be quieter the first few hours each day.
+Always try to get to the park for opening.
+Lines are usually quieter the first few hours each day.

 12 Consider skipping attractions